Species: Change

 Species are subject to change, whether by evolving into new species, exchanging genes with other species, merging with other species or by becoming extinct.

 Speciation

-The evolutionary process by which biological populations evolve to become distinct or reproductively isolated as species is called speciation.
+The evolutionary process by which biological populations of sexually-reproducing organisms evolve to become distinct or reproductively isolated as species is called speciation.
 Charles Darwin was the first to describe the role of natural selection in speciation in his 1859 book The Origin of Species.
 Speciation depends on a measure of reproductive isolation, a reduced gene flow.
 This occurs most easily in allopatric speciation, where populations are separated geographically and can diverge gradually as mutations accumulate.
 Reproductive isolation is threatened by hybridisation, but this can be selected against once a pair of populations have incompatible alleles of the same gene, as described in the Bateson–Dobzhansky–Muller model.
-A different mechanism, phyletic speciation, involves one lineage gradually changing over time into a new and distinct form, without increasing the number of resultant species.
+A different mechanism, phyletic speciation, involves one lineage gradually changing over time into a new and distinct form (a chronospecies), without increasing the number of resultant species.